pawel-zielinski/recipe-app-api/README.md

-# recipe-app-api - Python Django recipe Project
+# Python Django recipe Project (by Mark Winterbottom)

+---

+#### This is an instruction how to:
+* Create a fully-functioning REST API.
+* Setup project using Docker.
+* Configure Travis-CI.
+* Create endpoints.
+* Add listing and filtering.
+* Upload images.
+* Create different unit tests.

+---

 ## Setup new project (git, GitHub and Docker)